SCM Foundations¶

 x + ⊥ = ⊥andx · ⊥ = ⊥for allx. - Weak sign:

-s(x) = x/|x|for non-zero inputs,0at the origin,⊥when the argument is ⊥; for complex numbers the sign lies on the unit circle. - History-aware sign: when |z| falls below
+s(x) = x/|x|for finite nonzero inputs,0at the origin,⊥when the argument is ⊥.
+For complex values, weak sign projects finite nonzero payloads to the unit circle and returns bottom unchanged; it is not a contract that IEEE+inf/-infdecoded payloads are valid orientation carriers. - History-aware sign: when |z| falls below

 ε_sign, the last valid orientation is kept to prevent oscillation.